sdwalsh/people-and-pets/README.md

         body: data
     });

-    // insert the name of the file last sent into the fileSelect element fileSelect.innerHTML = fileInput.files[0].name;
+    // The box next to the browse button is updated with the last uploaded file: fileSelect.innerHTML = fileInput.files[0].name;
     fileInput.value = '';